1and1/ioc-unit/modules/ioc-unit-resteasy/README.md

 standalone Weld SE test JVM without you declaring any of them yourself.
 You do **not** need to add `resteasy-core`/`resteasy-jackson2-provider` to your own pom.

+Note: `resteasy-validator-provider` only wires RESTEasy's own `@Valid` request/response interceptor into the mock dispatcher — it does **not** by itself provide a CDI `jakarta.validation.ValidatorFactory` bean.
+If a test needs real Bean Validation constraint violations enforced (not just RESTEasy's interceptor plumbing), add `ioc-unit-validate` as well.

+## When to use this module standalone

+Use `ioc-unit-resteasy` on its own (without `ioc-unit-validate`) whenever a test is purely about the REST/JAX-RS layer: resource dispatch, marshalling/unmarshalling, providers, exception mapping, authorization/roles (`@TestAuth`) — with no need to assert on actual Bean Validation constraint violations.
+Combine it with `ioc-unit-validate` only when a test needs to verify that invalid REST request bodies actually trigger Bean Validation end-to-end through a JAX-RS resource.

 ## Restassured included

 `rest-assured` is also pulled in automatically at `compile` scope by `ioc-unit-resteasy` — no